 I hope everyone is taking this nasty virus seriously now, as all indicators say it’s going to get worse before it gets better.
 Believe me, if it can knock a six foot four healthy man to his knees, it can do you harm, as well.
 Still if we all take preventive measures, maybe we can avoid the worst.

 Gilgamesh is a mythical hero with superhuman strength who craved immortality, as do we all, especially during times of such peril.
 He comes from an epic poem from ancient Mesopotamia called the Epic of Gilgamesh.
-Spoiler alert: Gilgamesh did not attain immortality, except through the re-reading of the poem about him.
+Spoiler alert: Gilgamesh does not attain immortality, except through the re-reading of the poem about him.

 Stay safe out there, or better, stay safe at home!
 Thanks for stopping by to read and Happy Thanksgiving!